The Mystical Experience Questionnaire

 The MEQ30 is the revised mystical experience questionnaire.
 In 2012, MacLean and her team from John Hopkins revised the MEQ43, removing 13 questions and leaving 30.
 Their results were based on the responses of mystical experiences that had occurred only under the influence of psychedelic drugs.
 They warned that further research would be needed to determine if the MEQ30 was appropriate for non-psychedelic mystical experiences.

 The revised mystical experience questionnaire, the MEQ30, has been used extensively in psychedelic research.
-The underlying characteristics measured by the MEQ30 are Mystical, Positive Mood, Time-Space, and Ineffability.
+The underlying characteristics (factor structure) measured by the MEQ30 are Mystical, Positive Mood, Time-Space, and Ineffability.
 It is the best mystical experience questionnaire for psilocybin occasioned mystical experiences.

 Mystical Experience Questionnaire 25 (MEQ25)